This Easy Cherry Cake with Crumble Topping is a delightful afternoon tea cake topped with cherry jam and a crunchy streusel topping.

 I didn’t discover cherries until I was about 30.
 For whatever reason, even though mum and dad would buy them every year at Christmas time, I didn’t want to know about them.
 I’d decided I didn’t like them and I don’t think I had actually ever tasted one.
 I wasn’t a huge fan of stone fruits so that was probably why.
 The sticky gooey stone that you get left with at the end would always gross me out.
 Haha.

-Ok, now what am I going to do with my little jar of sticky, cherry goodness?
-I was imagining a really posh cherry ripe until, while flicking through one of my cookbooks at home, I came across a recipe for crumble cake.
+I was dreaming up a really posh cherry ripe until, while flicking through one of my cookbooks at home, I came across a recipe for crumble cake.
 Light bulb moment!
 Cherry Cake with a crumbly, streusel-like topping.
-And here it is.
-Delicate, moist cake, topped with a full jar of Amarena cherries, and a sweet, crunchy topping.
+And here is my version.
+Delicate, moist afternoon tea cake, topped with black cherry jam, and a sweet, crunchy crumble topping.
 You could certainly use fresh cherries instead and if you’re game, you can make your own cherry jam from scratch using my homemade cherry jam from these Black Forest Brownies but you will need to scale it up by about 4 times.

 - 1 teaspoon vanilla extract